editor-js/link-autocomplete/README.md

-For endpoint requests server should answer with a JSON data as array of link items. `name` and `href` params are required for each item.
+For endpoint requests server should answer with a JSON data as array of link items. `name` and `href` params are required for each item. `description` param is optional.

 Content-Type: `application/json`.

 You can also return any other fields which will be stored in a link dataset.